-Neither Midas Gold nor its subsidiaries caused the current water quality issues at the site.
-Neither Midas Gold nor its subsidiaries have ever conducted any mining operations at site and therefore have no control or responsibility for any pollutant discharges on the site.
-The Corporation's subsidiaries' actions on the Project site have been limited to studying current mineral resource potential and environmental conditions in the Stibnite Mining District, evaluating the optimal solutions for remediation and restoration and presenting those solutions to the governmental agencies with appropriate regulatory authority as part of an integrated redevelopment plan for the site.
-Midas Gold's subsidiaries have routinely and continually communicated with environmental regulators on the issue of the site's water quality.
+Neither Midas Gold nor its subsidiaries caused the alleged current water quality issues at the site.
+Neither Midas Gold nor its subsidiaries have ever conducted any mining operations at site and therefore have no control or responsibility for any alleged pollutant discharges on the site.
+The Corporation's subsidiaries' actions on the Project site have been limited to studying current mineral resource potential and environmental conditions in the Stibnite Mining District, evaluating the optimal solutions for remediation and restoration and presenting those solutions to the government agencies with appropriate regulatory authority as part of an integrated redevelopment plan for the site.
+Midas Gold's subsidiaries have routinely and continually communicated with environmental regulators on the issue of the site's water quality as is required under CERCLA.
 The Corporation's subsidiaries have regularly reported to the federal and state regulators current information on the condition of surface and groundwater and are working closely with the IDEQ and the EPA to gain permission to take further action and learn more about the specific causes of degraded water quality.
+Finally, the Corporation and its subsidiaries have engaged in appropriate natural resources restoration through the planting of over fifty-five thousand trees on site..